ZM24abv/Anomaly-Detection-in-Power-Consumption-Time-Series-Using-Python/README.md

 These visualizations provide insights into the data distribution, potential outliers, and relationships that can be used for feature engineering and model selection.

-# prompt: provide me description of Readme file content for Feature engineering part only.

 This section focuses on creating new features and preparing the data for modeling.

 1.  **Time-based Features:**